Army of Free Tribes: History

 The Southern Command of the Free Syrian Army was established on 5 September 2014 in the Quneitra Governorate.
 The group's commander, Brig.
 Gen. Ibrahim Fahad al-Naimi, threatened to arrest any rebel deserting the group.

 It was reported on 3 November 2014 that the Southern Command convinced the al-Nusra Front to leave Ghadir al-Bustan and al-Qseibah villages in the Quneitra Governorate, some miles away from the Golan Heights.

+After the fall of the Assad regime and the civil war ended, opposition forces at Al-Tanf base were incorporated into the newly formed Ministry of Defense, and it is unclear whether the coalition still exists.